nogibjj/IDS706-Project-2/README.md

 ## Data

 Since the model is pre-trained, this project didn't use any dataset to train the model.
+The data for demonstration is manually created.